Cellularity and subdivision of KLR and weighted KLRW algebras: Introduction

 \section{Introduction}

-Khovanov--Lauda \cite{KhLa-cat-quantum-sln-first}, \cite{KhLa-cat-quantum-sln-second} and independently Rouquier \cite{Ro-2-kac-moody}, \cite{Ro-quiver-hecke} introduced the so-called \emph{KLR algebras} (or quiver Hecke algebras), motivated by questions in categorification, or more precisely from categorical actions of Lie algebras and the categorification of their simple highest weight modules.
+Khovanov--Lauda \cite{KhLa-cat-quantum-sln-first}, \cite{KhLa-cat-quantum-sln-second} and Rouquier \cite{Ro-2-kac-moody}, \cite{Ro-quiver-hecke} independently introduced the \emph{KLR algebras}, or quiver Hecke algebras, motivated by questions in categorification.
 Webster \cite{We-knot-invariants} further generalized these algebras to \emph{KLRW algebras}, which give categorifications of tensor products of simple highest weight modules.
 All of these algebras admit finite dimensional quotients, called \emph{cyclotomic KLR(W) algebras}.
-All of these algebras are graded algebras and all can be defined diagrammatically using generators and relations.
-Almost by definition, they play a crucial role in categorification and representation theory.
+These algebras are graded algebras that can be defined diagrammatically using generators and relations and they play a crucial role in categorification and representation theory.

-The discovery of these algebras and their properties started a major paradigm shift in representation theory.
-As important special cases these algebras include the group algebras of the symmetric group, its Hecke algebra, and the cyclotomic Hecke algebras of type $A$, see {\eg} \cite{BrKl-hecke-klr}.
-The KLR algebras revealed deep new structures in their modules.
+The discovery of the KLR algebras and their properties initiated a major paradigm shift in representation theory.
+As important special cases these algebras include the group algebras of the symmetric groups, their Hecke algebras, and the cyclotomic Hecke algebras of type $A$, see for example \cite{BrKl-hecke-klr}.
+The KLR algebras are important because they reveal deep new structures in the module categories of these algebras, for example, their representation theory is related to Lusztig's geometric construction of canonical bases \cite{VaVa-canonical-bases-klr}.

-To define the \emph{weighted KLRW algebras}, in \cite{We-weighted-klr} and \cite{We-rouquier-dia-algebra}, Webster embellished the KLR algebras by introducing a weighting and additional strings to the diagrammatic presentation of the KLR algebras (see \autoref{D:RationalCherednik}), and some subtle changes in the relations.
+This paper focuses on the \emph{weighted KLRW algebras} from \cite{We-weighted-klr} and \cite{We-rouquier-dia-algebra}.
+As a consequences of our main results we obtain new information about the KLR algebras, which is difficult to obtain by working in the KLR setting.
+Webster's definition of the weighted KLRW algebras embellishes the KLR algebras by introducing a weighting and additional strings to the diagrammatic presentation of the KLR algebras (see \autoref{D:RationalCherednik}), together with some subtle changes in the relations.
 This paper undertakes a systematic study of these algebras with the following results:

 \begin{enumerate}[label=\emph{\upshape(\Alph*)}]